Are you interested in our Master’s Degree in Nursing program? Then it’s time to apply!

 Prior to applying, all prospective students need to visit the state authorizations website to determine if their state currently allows them to enroll at Ball State University for the master’s nursing program.
 The website and its links are updated on an as needed basis, so please check regularly for updates.

-- Applicants must reside in and complete all clinical hours in a state where the School of Nursing is authorized to offer its programs.
-If admitted, the same requirements apply.
+- Reside in and complete all clinical hours in a state where the School of Nursing is authorized to offer its programs.
+If admitted, the same requirements apply

-- Graduate of a NLNAC/ACEN or CCNE accredited bachelor's program in nursing.
+- Be a graduate of a NLNAC/ACEN or CCNE accredited bachelor’s program in nursing

 - RN-MS Option applicants must hold an associate degree in nursing from a NLNAC/ACEN accredited program and a bachelor’s degree in a non-nursing field.

-- Active, unencumbered RN license in state of practice
+- Hold an active, unencumbered RN license in state of practice

-- Clinical Practice: applicants who are or will be recent graduates are able to apply without any experience as an RN, however if admitted into the program the student may be required to show proof of having worked a minimum of 500 hours as an RN prior to starting any clinical courses.
-The same requirements apply to applicants who are RNs but who at the time of application are not working as a RN.
+- Applicants who are or will be recent graduates are able to apply without any experience as an RN, however if admitted into the program the student may be required to show proof of having worked a minimum of 500 hours as an RN prior to starting any clinical courses.
+The same requirements apply to applicants who are RNs, but who at the time of application are not working as a RN.